Top Menu

 Kreg Rip-cut Circular Saw

-Once the material was cut, It was time to draw the lines for the bottom shelves.
+Once the material was cut, it was time to draw the lines for the bottom shelves.
 I drew that line at the 7" mark.
-That line is determined by the type of baseboard you're using.
-The type of door you use might also need to be taken into account.
+The type of baseboard you're using determines that line, and the type of door you use might also need to be taken into account.

 Plywood cut for built-ins